jmacadie/aoc-rs/README.md

 To run any day, you need :crab: [Rust installed](https://www.rust-lang.org/tools/install) :crab:

-* To run the performance profiler: at the root directory, run `cargo run --release`.
-N.B.
+* **Performance profiler**: at the root directory, run `cargo run --release` N.B.
 This won't output any answers, just the calc runtime
-* To run any given day: navigate to the relevant directory, e.g. `cd 2015/day_01`, and then `cargo run --release`
+* **Run a day**: navigate to the relevant directory, e.g. `cd 2015/day_01`, and then `cargo run --release`
-* To run tests for a day: Most days have tests based on the example cases given in the problem description.
-To run these, run `cargo test`
+* **Test a day**: Most days have tests based on the example cases given in the problem description.
+To run these, navigate to the day directory & run `cargo test`

 ## To add a new day